Unsupervised Multimodal Deepfake Detection Using Intra- and Cross-Modal Inconsistencies: Theoretical Motivation

-In the above inequality, we observe that if the motion is predictive of the identity ($H(Y|M)\rightarrow 0$), then the fake generation process faces a trade-off: if it learns to successfully change the motion of a video ($I(V_g;M) \rightarrow 0$), then it will inevitably break the identity consistency in the generated videos ($I(V_g;Y) \rightarrow 0$) due to the upper bound.
+In the above inequality, we observe that if the motion is predictive of the identity ($H(Y|M)\rightarrow 0$), then the fake generation process faces a trade-off: if it learns to precisely transfer the motion among videos ($I(V_g;M) \rightarrow 0$), then it will inevitably break the identity consistency in the generated videos ($I(V_g;Y) \rightarrow 0$).